Financial Info

 Tuition Fees

 All fees and costs are kept at a minimum.
-See the fee structure PDF for more information.
+See the Fee Structure for more information.
 Successful applicants will be advised of any adjustments.

 General Procedures

-- All students are required to pay tuition fees on the first day of term.
+• All students are required to pay tuition fees on the first day of each study period (term).

 Payment of Fees